Does it matter if I am vegetarian?

 You will also usually only be paid for the duration of a child’s placement with you.

-Please note that as a foster carer, you cannot claim Child Benefit or Child Tax Credit for the children you foster.
-Please visit our fostering allowances page for more information on current rates.
+Please note that as a foster carer you cannot claim Child Benefit or Child Tax Credit for the children you foster.
+Visit our fostering allowances page for more information on current rates.

-You do have to declare all offences, no matter how long ago and we check all applicants with a Disclosure and Barring Service (DBS) check.
-Offences against children by you or anyone in your household will automatically rule people out, but for other circumstances we will consider your individual situation.
+You do have to declare all offences, no matter how long ago, and we check all applicants with a Disclosure and Barring Service (DBS) check.
+Offences against children by you or anyone in your household will automatically rule you out, but for other offences we will consider your individual situation.

 I’m planning to move house/undertake building works on my home soon - is this a problem?

-Yes, we would advise you to wait until this has been completed, as you will need time to settle in to a new home or finish any building work so you can concentrate on the assessment process.
+Yes, we would advise you wait until this has been completed as you will need time to settle in to a new home or finish any building work so you can concentrate on the assessment process.

-Do I have to be able to drive to foster?
+Do I have to be able to drive in order to foster?